mlswg/mls-protocol/draft-ietf-mls-protocol.md

   a user's devices so that each user appears as a single client.

 Group:
-: A collection of Clients with shared cryptographic state.
+: A collection of clients with shared cryptographic state.

 Member:
-: A Client that is included in the shared state of a Group, hence has access to the group's secrets.
+: A client that is included in the shared state of a group, hence has access to the group's secrets.

 Initialization Key:
-: A short-lived HPKE key pair used to introduce a new Client to a group.
-Initialization keys are published for each Client (UserInitKey).
+: A short-lived HPKE key pair used to introduce a new client to a group.
+Initialization keys are published for each client (UserInitKey).

 Leaf Key:
-: A secret that represent a Member's contribution to the Group secret (so called because the Members' leaf keys are the leaves in the group's ratchet tree).
+: A secret that represent a member's contribution to the group secret (so called because the members' leaf keys are the leaves in the group's ratchet tree).

 Identity Key: